BloomTech-Labs/ema-therapy-be/README.md

 create a .env file that includes the following:

-    *  PORT - Dynamic port the server is listening on.
+    *  PORT - dynamic port the server is listening on
-    *  DB_URL - the MongoDB connection string
+    *  MONGGODB_URI - MongoDB connection string

 ## Contributing